couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

 }
 ```

-Only the new `Search` API is available at the Scope level - not the original `SearchQuery` API.
+Note that at the Scope level only the new `Search` API is available - not the original `SearchQuery` API.

 ## ICluster::SearchQuery